VivekCR7/TEST/SQL-Basics-to-advance/README.md

       4 |         648
 ```

-above example, gives the total number of slots booked per facility in the
+Above example, gives the total number of slots booked per facility in the
 month of september 2012 and sorted by the number of slots.

 <br>